 To be ritually pure, they would have to separate themselves from all sources of defilement, such as death, disease, dead bodies, and certain bodily fluids.
 Such things, while not sinful, made them ritually impure and unfit for God’s presence.

-The book of Leviticus is filled with instruction on how recognize and avoid ritual impurity.
+The book of Leviticus is filled with instructions on how to recognize and avoid ritual impurity.
 Following God’s laws allowed them to enjoy His presence again after being in contact with impurity.
-The problem was, no matter how hard they tried to stay pure (holy), morally or ritually they could not.
+The problem was that no matter how hard they tried to stay pure (holy), morally or ritually, they could not.

 The Lord on a Throne

 By the end of the Old Testament, the prophets were stressing that holiness was not just outward but inward purity.
 This development paralleled their understanding of God’s holiness.
-He was morally perfect in His being: ‘You are of purer eyes than to behold evil, and cannot look on wickedness’ (Habakkuk 1:13).
-He was also holy in all His actions, both in judgment and in redemption.
-To the unclean God’s holiness was like a destroying fire (Isaiah 10:16-17), while to the faithful remnant it was truth and life (Isaiah 10:20-21).
+He was morally perfect in His being: "You are of purer eyes than to behold evil, and cannot look on wickedness" (Habakkuk 1:13).
+He was also holy in all His actions, both in judgement and in redemption.
+To the unclean, God’s holiness was like a destroying fire (Isaiah 10:16-17), while to the faithful remnant it was truth and life (Isaiah 10:20-21).

 The Lord in the Manger